 When I became pregnant with my first child, I heard over and over again how my wanderlust ways would have to come to an end.
-I knew that my love for travel would not subside once my daughter was born and I would find a way to continue traveling with her in tow.
+I knew my love for travel would not subside once my daughter was born and I would find a way to continue traveling with her in tow.
 And I did!
-It’s unfortunate that so many parents and parents to be feel that once they have children their traveling days are over.
-I promise they don’t have to end and there are great things that come along with traveling with kids.
-Here are some reasons I travel with my kids and some good changes I’ve experienced since doing so.
+It’s unfortunate that so many parents and parents-to-be feel that once they have children, their traveling days are over.
+I promise they don’t have to end, and there are great things that come along with traveling with kids.
+Here are some reasons I travel with my kids and some good changes I’ve experienced since doing so:

 You are forced to slow down and notice the small things

-The biggest change I noticed on my first trip with my oldest daughter was that I wasn’t moving as fast as I usually did.
-At first I was a little annoyed, I wanted to get out and see as much as possible; I had a checklist and needed to cross everything off.
+The biggest change I noticed on my first trip with my older daughter was that I wasn’t moving as fast as I usually did.
+At first, I was a little annoyed because I wanted to get out and see as much as possible; I had a checklist and needed to cross everything off.
 I soon realized a lot of my travel was exactly that, just checking things off my list but not really taking it in.
-Because I couldn’t move as fast with my daughter I started traveling deeper.
-Furthermore because of her vantage point she sees things I don’t and is always pointing them out for me.
-An example was when we were on the beach in Phuket my youngest was crawling in the sand and noticed some baby crabs walking along the shoreline.
+Because I couldn’t move as fast with my daughter, I started traveling deeper.
+Furthermore, because of their vantage points, children see things I don’t and are always pointing them out for me.
+An example of this was when we were on the beach in Phuket.
+My younger daughter was crawling in the sand and noticed some baby crabs walking along the shoreline.
 We would have totally missed this had she not pointed it out.
-My oldest and I definitely enjoyed watching them go in and out of their shell.
+My older girl and I definitely enjoyed watching them go in and out of their shells.

 You learn more

 “What is that?”
 “What are they doing?”
 “Why?”
-Those are just a few of my daughter’s favorite questions.
-I don’t know about your kids but mine will not take “I don’t know” for an answer.
-I’ve learned to love this, as I learn more since I am forced to get the answers to their questions.
+Those are just a few of my daughters’ favorite questions.
+I don’t know about your kids, but mine will not take “I don’t know” for an answer.
+I’ve learned to love this; I learn more since I am forced to get the answers to their questions.

 You meet more people